 Current status and roadmap

 Solid Engine has been developed as a spare-time project of the author since 2015, based on the hypothesis that real-time dynamic global illumination ought to be theoretically possible.
-Only now, as of 2021, has the engine reached a point where that hypothesis can be considered proven; the engine is capable of rendering an interactive, globally illuminated, voxel world with moving objects at 40 FPS on an Nvidia GTX 1080 graphics card.
+As of 2021, has the engine reached a point where that hypothesis can be considered proven; the engine is capable of rendering an interactive, globally illuminated, voxel world with moving objects at 60 FPS on an Nvidia GTX 3080 graphics card.
 Render performance is expected to scale linearly with the number of graphics card compute cores, hinting of a bright future.

 The engine consists of many parts and tools, of which several are standalone.
-The plan is to start releasing some of them individually during the fall of 2021, as they can hopefully be of use in other projects, before Solid Engine is released as a whole.
+The plan is to start releasing some of them individually, as they can hopefully be of use in other projects, before Solid Engine is released as a whole.